dangchinh25/GotItFinalProject/README.md

 E.g:
 `SQLALCHEMY_DATABASE_URI = "mysql+mysqlconnector://root:mathefuka1@localhost:3306/dev"`

-After that, run the following command to create database tables:

-`python create_tables.py`

 #### 6. Start the app

 Type the following command to in your terminal:
 `python run.py`

+If you have not created tables in the database, type the following command instead:
+`python run.py --init_table=True`

 #### 7. Testing